iPhone 17 Pro vs iPhone 16 Pro: Is it worth the upgrade?

 The iPhone 17 Pro’s display isn’t a radical departure from what we’ve seen on the iPhone 16 Pro.
 It features the same 6.3in and 6.9in OLED displays, with the same 2622px × 1206px resolution and 120Hz refresh rate.
 Apple has improved the peak brightness, however.
 It now peaks at 3,000 nits, and Apple claims outdoor contrast is twice as good as before.
 That should make the 17 Pro clearer to see in direct sunlight.

 As mentioned earlier, there’s also Apple’s new Ceramic Shield 2 on the front, which Apple says is three times more scratch-resistant.
-It also comes with a new anti-reflective coating that should reduce glare.
+It also features a new anti-reflective coating that is designed to reduce glare.
 You should notice a difference outdoors, but it’ll work and look pretty much the same indoors.

 iPhone 17 Pro vs iPhone 16 Pro: Cameras